TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/29 - Joel/Joel 1/Joel 1.1.md

 ---

-The word of Jehovah that came to Joel the son of Pethuel.
+The Word of Yahweh that came to Joel, the son of Pethuel.